The End of Life Journey: Finding Courage to Say Goodbye

 February 3, 2020

-I’m incredibly grateful for our family and friends who came together and shared their memories with us.
-My father was a headstrong Italian who fought until the very end.
+I am thankful for our family and friends who gathered and told us their memories.
+My father was a determined Italian who fought until the very last moment.

 “A father’s love is forever imprinted on his child’s heart.” – Jennifer Williamson